aashishgajangi/ecom/PROJECT_AUDIT_2025.md

-# 🎯 Nisargalahari E-commerce Platform - Comprehensive Audit (January 2025)
+# 🎯 Ecom E-commerce Platform - Comprehensive Audit (January 2025)

 ## 📊 Executive Summary

-The Nisargalahari E-commerce Platform has evolved into a **production-ready, enterprise-grade CMS and e-commerce foundation** with sophisticated admin tools, dynamic content management, and comprehensive database architecture.
+The Ecom E-commerce Platform has evolved into a **production-ready, enterprise-grade CMS and e-commerce foundation** with sophisticated admin tools, dynamic content management, and comprehensive database architecture.
 The platform successfully combines professional content management capabilities with a complete e-commerce infrastructure.

 ---